 The double flare V-groove weld provides increased surface area for the weld, resulting in improved strength and stability.
 It is often used in applications where high structural integrity is necessary, such as in heavy machinery, pipelines, or structural steel fabrication.

-Examples of Flare Groove weld
+Examples of AWS A2.4 Flare Groove welding Symbols

 Below are various examples of Flare Bevel weld along with their symbols as per AWS A2.4 standard.